jtsteinbach/sandbox/README.md

 No, by design: a save is exactly your working tree, which is what makes "the tests passed on this save" meaningful.
 Two unrelated changes belong on two branches or in two saves.
 The your-files-only save is the one exception, and it exists to protect other people's in-progress work.

 **What about large or binary files?**
-Stored (zlib-compressed) and versioned like anything else; `diff` summarizes them in one line and the redaction pass skips them.
-Every version of a large file is kept in full; there is no delta compression yet, so frequently-changing large binaries grow the store quickly.
+Stored (zlib-compressed) and versioned like anything else; `diff` summarizes them in one line and the redaction pass skips binaries.
+A file at or above 8 MiB is split into content-addressed 1 MiB chunks (Section 12), so editing a few bytes of a large file stores only the changed chunks rather than a whole new copy, and the file is hashed, stored, checked out, and archived a chunk at a time without ever being held in memory whole.
+There's still no sub-file delta *within* a chunk, so a change that shifts every byte (not just a local edit) rewrites the chunks it touches.

 **Does rename detection catch a file I moved and edited?**
 No. Detection is exact-content only, so a moved-and-edited file shows as an add plus a delete.
 Similarity-based detection is on the roadmap.

 **Symlinks?**
-Not tracked yet; skipped with a printed note.
-Symlinks pointing into the repo also can't hijack sandbox's writes: every write path refuses to follow them.
+Tracked as content — the link's target path is stored, and checkout, switch, merge, export, and archives all recreate it as a real symlink.
+A symlink is never *followed* on write: every write path opens parents with no-follow semantics, so a link (even one pointing outside the repo, or planted at a target name) is stored and restored as a link and can't redirect a write out of the repository.

 **Can two commands run at once?**
 Yes.
 SQLite serializes writers, and racing saves are protected by a compare-and-swap on the branch tip plus a worktree drift check.
 A race ends with one clean success and one "run it again" error, never corruption.
-Covered by `sb selftest`.

 **Does anything leave my machine?**
 No. There is no network code in sb.